Terms and Conditions for study at City, University of London

 - to administer your studies, including admissions procedures and maintenance of your academic records after admission;

 - to provide you with, and manage your use of, the Institution's facilities and services and your participation at events;

-- to monitor and maintain records of your performance and attendance;
+- to monitor and maintain records of your performance, engagement and attendance;

 - to operate security, disciplinary, complaint and quality assurance processes and arrangements and to provide you with support;

 - to conduct research and to identify ways to enhance learning, teaching, assessment and the broader student experience;